 In my opinion, I’d rather make two separate batches to double this.
 Otherwise, the baking time is really, really long.

 Old-Fashioned Dessert Recipes you’ll Love:

-If you make this oven Baked Rice Pudding, leave a recipe review or comment below.
+If you make this easy rice pudding recipe, leave a recipe review or comment below.
 I’d love to hear from you!

 - 3 cups whole milk

 - Preheat the oven to 350° F. Butter a 2 quart dish and set aside.

 - In a large mixing bowl, whisk together the whole milk, sugar, and vanilla.
 Stir in the rice, raisins, cinnamon, and nutmeg.

 - Pour the mixture into your prepared baking dish.
 Cover and bake for 1 hour and 15 minutes to 1 hour and 30 minutes, stirring well after each 30 minute interval for the first hour, then every 15 minutes.

 - Remove the rice pudding from the oven and top with the heavy cream.

 Oven temperatures can vary.
 Be sure to keep an eye on your rice pudding during the last 30 minutes especially and remove from the oven if it is beginning to dry out too much.